Custom Setup vs Smart Home Starter Kit

 Cons

-- May include unnecessary devices or features
+- May include devices you don't need

 Smart Home Starter Kit wins